-If you love timeless and sophisticated interiors, the Classic Contemporary look could be just the style you’re looking for.
+If you love a timeless and sophisticated feel, the Classic Contemporary look could be just the style you’re looking for in your contemporary home design.
 Deftly blending old and new, it features warm neutrals, beautiful finishes and natural touches to create a home that’s both luxuriously graceful and inviting.

 Tempted to try it?
 Here’s how to imbue Classic Contemporary style into the main rooms of your home.

 Set the tone for your Classic Contemporary home by mixing sophisticated furnishings and modern nuances, as shown in the Canterbury Grand at Newhaven Estate with a black glass console, wall light from Beacon Lighting and eclectic patterned vases.

 Creating a great first impression starts with a stylish and functional entry.
 Inject classic contemporary chic into this spot by keeping furniture and accessories to a minimum and focusing on gorgeous detailing; think a slimline black console table and mid-tone timber flooring (which has the added benefit of being hardy and easy to keep clean), enlivened with a statement mirror bookended by a pair of glamorous, fluted glass sconces.